Welcome to the Faculty of Kinesiology and Physical Education

 Choose a course that suits your interests and fits into your timetable.
 It is advisable to have several back-up options planned for your elective course.

 Consider enrolling in a second term course (S section code) to balance your timetable.
 You may enrol in a first term course (F section code) or a full year course (Y section code); however this will result in an unbalanced timetable.
 If you enrol in a full credit elective (Y section code) the course will also contribute to your second year elective requirement.

 If you receive transfer credits for previous university studies, IB or AP courses, you may qualify for enrolment in upper year courses or electives.
 Please make an appointment with the KPE Academic Advisor for assistance with course and timetable planning.

-You can start enrolling in your courses at 6:00 a.m. on July 17, 2019 using the ACORN system.
+You can start enrolling in your courses at 6:00 a.m. on July 14, 2020 using the ACORN system.
 Login to ACORN and add the courses below to your enrolled course list.
-It is recommended that you enrol in your courses early for the best selection of tutorial and lab block times.
-Preferred times will fill up quickly.
+It is recommended that you enrol in your courses early.

 - KPE161H1 S L0101*